kenesparta/lgrb-auth-service/README.md

 - Panic at startup: ensure JWT_SECRET and COOKIE_DOMAIN are set (non-empty)
 - CORS blocked: set CORS_ALLOWED_ORIGINS to include your frontend origin
-- Cookies not set in browser: ensure COOKIE_DOMAIN matches the host you are using
+- Cookies aren't set in browser: ensure COOKIE_DOMAIN matches the host you are using
 - 206 on login: this indicates 2FA is enabled; proceed with /verify-2fa

 ## License